CelesteClassic/newleste.p8/design/design_resort.md

 # Chapter Arc

-It should be tried that first 4-6 levels be single screen ones and gradually add scrolling.
+It should be said that first 4-6 levels are single screen ones and scrolling is gradually added later in the chapter.
 The most scrolling would be found in mess levels and roof levels.

 # Mess Levels Layout